alchitry/alchitry.github.io/content/tutorials/lucid_v2/your-first-fpga-project.md

 You can enter whatever you like for the _Project Name_.
 The _Workspace_ is the parent folder you want to store all your Alchitry projects in.
-I'm on a Linux system so your path will look different on Windows.
+I'm on a Linux system, so your path will look different on Windows.

 For _Board_, select the Alchitry board you have from the dropdown.
 I'll be using the [Au](@/boards/au.md), but everything in this tutorial is the same for any board.